transcom/mymove-docs/docs/dev/tools/docusaurus.md

 ### Change the URL

 The URL for a page is tied to the filename, so one way to change the URL is to change the filename.
 This will be the best option for most situations.
-The other method is to specify the URL using the `slug` option in the front matter:
+The other method is to specify the URL using the `slug` option in the frontmatter:

 ```md
 ---